 Most drivers in Cuba are not only respectful of bikes but also aware of them as slow moving vehicles.
 When possible, most cars would veer onto the opposite side of the road to give us as much room as possible.
 Most drivers in Cuba are accustomed to sharing roads with slow tractors, wagons and really slow motorcycles so they know you might be out there chugging along at 12km/h.
 Except for the maniac taxis drivers of course whose side view mirrors you can almost feel caressing your left arm.

-The 30% remaining roads will be just like the previous 70% except completely deserted of automobiles.
+The 30% remaining roads will be just like the previous 70% except completely void of automobiles.
 These roads are usually the ones which don´t connect any mayor towns.
 An example?
 The road from Caibaren to Yaguajay.
 This road is amazing; lined with green farms that turn to thick jungle and then small villages.
-If your lucky you might see a bus slowly coming up from the horizon.
+If you are lucky you might see a bus slowly coming up from the horizon.

 We stopped to rest at a bus stop on one of these roads and had a nice chat with an unlucky man who had been waiting for four hours for just such a bus.
 Ernesto told us all about life in the country, the latest soap opera, Fidel and Juan Gabriel over the course of a granola bar and sugar cane juice.

 There is a fourth kind of road in Cuba and one you can´t miss; The Pedraplen.
 It is a thin stretch of highway that runs straight into the sea aiming to connect the mainland with Cuba´s second most important resort town, Cayo Ensenachos.
-On google maps it´s this thin yellow line with nothing but blue on either side and a small blot of green at the end.
+On google maps it appears as a thin yellow line with nothing but blue on either side and a small blot of green at the end.
 And it really is something.

 The day before heading we had made reservations for a two night stay at the 5 Star all inclusive Iberostar Ensenachos (it was quite affordable at that).
 What a magnificent arrival after a long days ride to come up to that magnificent gate and all the kitsch all inclusiveness of it all.
 Highly recommend it.